greedalbadi/hek/README.md

 ip = "192.168.0.1" # targeted ip address

-result = hek.checkip(ip) # checking if ip exist, It'll return True is exist and False if not.
+result = hek.ipstuff.checkip(ip) # checking if ip exist, It'll return True is exist and False if not.

 if result == True:
     print("ip exist")